pound coin icon

 Rating multiplier

-The rating multiplier is set annually by central government.
+The rating multiplier is set annually by central government for the whole of England according to formulae set by legislation.
 The multiplier is normally uprated by CPI inflation each year unless government decides to freeze or underrate a multiplier.